awslabs/aws-devops-essential/1_Lab1.md

   "serviceRole": "<<BuildRoleArn-Value-FROM-CLOUDFORMATION-OUTPUT>>"
 }
 ```

+  To know more about the codebuild project json [review the spec](http://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli).

 5. Switch to the directory that contains the file you just saved, and run the **_create-project_** command: